xnuinside/lof/README.md

 1. Added Possimility to run multiple workers with flag --workers.
 This helpful if you need speed up your local server or some lambdas need to call another lambdas directly.
 2. Added flag --reload to cli if you want auto reload server when code changed (uvicor --reload)
+3. Added support for Cloud Formation templates in JSON

 **v0.2.3**
 1. Possibility to send port & host to start several instances in same time.